tqsd/QuNetSim_WebInterface/README.md

-# QuNetSim_WebInterface
+# QuNetSim Web Interface

-A web interface for QuEtSim
+A web interface for QuNetSim.